dogou77/pygame-rand-draw/README.md

     Option 6 - Borders:         Constrains the pointer to the pygame window so it always stays in view

+    Option 7 - Import Image:    Enables you to input the filename of an image and sets the background of the drawing to that image

   There are also keyboard commands while you are in the drawing screen